-Should you wish to invite Letty Cottin Pogrebin to speak before your community, business, university or religious group on any of the following topics, please contact: Susie Cohen.
+Should you wish to invite Letty Cottin Pogrebin to speak before your community, business, university or religious group, please contact:

-A wide-ranging survey of feminist spiritual expression, how women have transformed faith communities for the better, and what remains to be done to achieve equality within religious institutions and communal organizations.
+A wide-ranging survey of feminist spiritual expression, how women have transformed faith communities for the better, learned to treasure each other, and work together to achieve equality within their religious institutions and communal organizations.

 The bible refers 36 times to our obligation to love "the stranger."
-In this talk, Pogrebin will amplify that most-frequently mentioned commandment by providing a roadmap to help you create a dialogue experience that can build harmony and promote mutual understanding between disparate groups in your community.
+In this talk, Pogrebin, a veteran of 25 years of Palestinian/Jewish, and black/Jewish dialogues, provides a simple roadmap to constructive conversation that will build harmony and mutual respect between disparate groups in your neighborhood or community.

-Everything you'd ever want to know about life over 50 and how to adjust to one's aging body, changing values, social relationships, sexual mores, career challenges, and above all, one's attitudes toward the passage and preciousness of time.
+Everything anyone would ever want to know about aging creatively and energetically.
+This talks zeroes in on how to accommodate to one's changing body, values, social relationships, sexual mores, career or retirement challenges, and above all, the accelerated passage and increasing preciousness of time.

 Will Women Change Power -- Or Will Power Change Women?

 Family Politics: Love and Power on an Intimate Frontier

 Being Jewish and Female in America

 You've Come a Long Way...Maybe (Women's Changing Roles)